Pisaura mirabilis: Habitat and distribution

-Life cycle
+Lifestyle

 The spider develops from a fertilised egg inside a cocoon into an embryo.
 After inversion, the embryo enters the prelarval stage.
 A few hours later, the prelarva moults into a larva.
 At this stage, the spiders are colorless but mobile, and can detect sensory signals from its surrounding.
 They do not have any eyes yet and their chelicerae are short and sharp.
 A few fine hairs can be found on their feet.

 Depending on the temperature, the larvae moult after 4.5 – 7.5 days into the first nymphal stage.
 Once leaving the cocoon through an opening, they live in a protective web made by the mother, where they feed on the leftover yolk from their eggs and drink from water droplets.
 After about a week, the nymphs start suspending themselves from their own spider silk and start preying on fruit flies.
 This usually happens in the sixth or seventh nymphal stage.
 Cannibalism does not occur in the first few days, but occurs in later stages.
 The whole nymphal stage is divided into 12 stages at most.
 Male spiders become sexually mature in the 9th to 11th stages, females in the 10th to 12th stages.
 Temperature can influence the development and number of stages, with colder temperatures slowing down the process.
 Under good conditions, spiders can complete their nymphal development in fewer than 12 stages.
 The duration from prelarval stage to final moult (maturity) typically lasts 257 days for males (stage 10) and 289 days for females (stage 11).
 Adulthood is the period after final moult till death.
 Females live longer than males, the record being 247 days for females and 186.5 days for males.

 Depending on habitat, nursery web spiders hibernate once or twice during the nymphal stage.
 The period of hibernation (diapause) is spent in ground vegetation under leaves, moss, and stones.
 They can be found in garages and houses, as well.
 Some individuals in the south of France have been found under loose bark of the plane tree.
 The nymphs in stages 6 to 8 start hibernating in November and continue with their development towards the end of February to the beginning of March.

 Pisaura mirabilis in Western and Central Europe reach sexual maturity in May, when sperm uptake, the search for females, offering of nuptial gifts, and courtship and mating takes place.
 In Northern and Eastern Europe, spiders reach sexual maturity only in June, while in Southern Europe, they become sexually mature in April.

 Nursery web spiders have a one-year annual cycle in southern Europe.
 They grow in summer, hibernate in winter, reach adulthood in spring, and reproduce and then die in autumn.
 Their offspring are sexually mature in the following spring.
 Spiders from the north have a two-year cycle, having to go through two hibernations before reaching sexual maturity.
 Spiders in Western and Central Europe have a mix of both one- and two-year cycles.
 Males have a two-month period to reproduce; females three and a half.